 ASM Special Education Services provides private Psychoeducational Evaluations, Independent Educational Evaluations (IEEs), Counseling Services, and Applied Behavior Analysis to children, teens, and families.
-We know that your time is valuable and offer remote-based and in-home services to better accommodate your busy schedule.
+We know that your time is valuable and offer services to better accommodate your busy schedule.

 WE KNOW THAT, AS A PARENT, YOU WANT THE BEST FOR YOUR CHILD.

 We work in partnership with families to ensure our services and evaluations are guided by your goals and concerns.
 You are the expert on your child, and our clinicians will work closely with you to ensure we serve your child as a whole person.
 We currently offer the following services directly to families: